josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/bookmarks/intro.md

 to build multi-tenanted applications.

 The table and column names we used were not arbitrary.
-By using CakePHP's [conventions.md), we can leverage CakePHP better and avoid having to configure the framework.
+By using CakePHP's [naming conventions](intro/conventions.md), we can leverage CakePHP better and avoid having to configure the framework.
 CakePHP is flexible enough to accommodate even inconsistent legacy database schemas, but adhering to the conventions will save you time.